LLYLM

-"LLYLM" (acronym for "Lie Like You Love Me") is a song by Spanish singer and songwriter Rosalía.
-It was released as a single on 27 January 2023 through Columbia Records.
+"LLYLM" (an acronym for "Lie Like You Love Me") is a song by Spanish singer Rosalía.
+It was released on 27 January 2023 by Columbia Records.
 The flamenco pop song contains handclaps, guitars, synthesizers, and a chorus sung in English.
-"LLYLM" promoted a limited edition drink made in collaboration between Rosalía and Coca-Cola.
+"LLYLM" was used to promote a limited edition drink made in collaboration between Rosalía and Coca-Cola.

 Background and composition

-The singer started teasing "LLYLM" in early January 2023, while vacationing in Tokyo with her boyfriend Rauw Alejandro.
+The singer started teasing "LLYLM" in early January 2023, while vacationing in Tokyo with her then-boyfriend Rauw Alejandro.
 On 18 January, Rosalía revealed the release date for the song.
 She kept releasing TikTok clips with snippets of the song leading up to the release.
 On 23 January, she posted the cover of the single.
+In it Rosalía wears bubblegum pink boots, designed by Spanish fashion brand Abra.

-"LLYLM" was described as a flamenco pop song with electronic influences.
+"LLYLM" was described as a flamenco pop song with influences from pop, R&B, and electronic music.
+Marysabel Huston-Crespo, writing for CNN en Español, said that while the "LLYLM" is "closer to English-language pop", Rosalía keep her flamenco roots with the heavy use of handclaps throughout the song.
+Lyrically, the song is about an unrequited love in which a woman asks a man to love her reciprocally.
 The first verse begins as a tongue twister; "El que quiero, no me quiere / Como quiero que me quiera", with Rosalía singing over a handclap beat.
 For the chorus, she switches to English while using falsetto and instrumentation provided by guitar and synthesizers; "I don't need honesty / Baby, lie like you love me, lie like you love me".